praise for the writing of

 "Detman pulls together various forms and styles in an ambitious novel composed of transcripts, letters, and footnotes, told in sharp prose. [...]
 The best scenes focus on the intimate details and relationships between the characters.
 Detman's stylistic choices succeed in the moments when Harry's memories and Basher's documents blur into the present, layering various methods of storytelling to create a fresh and intriguing work."

-Robert Detman has published short fiction, essays, and book reviews in over fifty publications.
-In print, these include Antioch Review, Pleiades, Santa Monica Review, Southeast Review, and The Southampton Review.
-Among fine online literary journals, his work has appeared in Akashic Books Thursdaze, Decomp, Elimae, Fjords Review, Juked, Newfound, New Orleans Review, Spork Press, The Smart Set, Word Riot, and others.
-His short stories have been finalists for the New Letters Literary Awards and nominated for the Best of the Net .
-A story collection, The Survivor’s Guide, was a semifinalist for the Hudson Prize from Black Lawrence Press.
-As well, he has written journalism for the San Francisco Chronicle, and Yahoo!.
-He is a regular contributor to Rain Taxi Review of Books and the Superstition Review Blog.
-He has attended writing conferences at the Abroad Writers’ Conference in Chiang Mai, Thailand, working with novelist Chris Abani, and, most recently, at the Virginia Quarterly Review, working with Amy Hempel.
-He received an MFA from Goddard College, and holds a degree in architecture from the University of Michigan.
+Robert Detman has published nationally and internationally, fiction, essays, and poetry in over fifty literary journals, and is the author of the novel Impossible Lives of Basher Thomas (Figureground Press).
+Publications include Antioch Review, Pleiades, Santa Monica Review, Southeast Review, and The Southampton Review.
+Among online literary journals, his work has appeared in Akashic Books Thursdaze, Fjords Review, Newfound, New Orleans Review, The Smart Set, and numerous others (see publications below).
+His short stories have been finalists for the New Letters Literary Awards and nominated for the Best of the Net, and a story collection was a finalist for the Acacia Fiction Prize from Kallisto Gaia Press, and a semifinalist for the Hudson Prize from Black Lawrence Press.
+He has written journalism for the San Francisco Chronicle, and Yahoo!, and was a regular contributor to Rain Taxi Review of Books, Nomadic Press, and the Superstition Review Blog.
+He has attended writing conferences at the Abroad Writers’ Conference in Chiang Mai, Thailand, working with celebrated authors Chris Abani and Rebecca Walker, and, at the Virginia Quarterly Review, working with legendary short story writer Amy Hempel.
+He received an MFA in Creative Writing from Goddard College and holds a degree in architecture from the University of Michigan.

 For any inquiries, please use the contact form.